-Elohim of The Talos Principle is the Holistic Integration Manager program of the EL-0 partition of the super computer that the project is running on.
+Elohim is actually EL-0 HIM, the Holistic Integration Manager of the EL-0 partition of the supercomputer that the whole project is being run on.
 EL stands for Extended Life, as the supercomputer is intended to run for a long time while it works out the bugs in the artificial intelligence.

 MechWarrior Living Legends features the 'Puma' light mech, whose brawling variant is called the Close Range Assault Puma, or CRAP.
 In the Solaris Arena, the announcer calls BattleArmor ('BA') users "Badass"